TofuBytes-Studies-Group/E24-OLA1-System-Integration/README.md

 ## What is Enterprise Integration?
 Define Enterprise Integration and discuss its significance in building scalable, distributed applications.
 Include key concepts and goals, such as interoperability, scalability, and flexibility.
+#### Data-centric integration
+?
 #### Event Driven Integration
-- **Promotes Loose couplings between components**, allowing them to operate independently.
-Scalability.
-Suitable for Micro Services.
+- **Promotes Loose couplings between components**, allowing them to operate independently and gives options for scalability.
+Making it suitable for Micro Services.
 #### Application-centric Integration
 - **Particularly relevant in modern software development**, where building applications as a set of loosely coupled and independently deployable **components** is essential for scalability, maintainability and agility.
 It aligns well with **contemporary microservices (breaking larger problems into smaller chunks/services** architecture and API-driven development practices.